 For data centers, production VMs are supported on bare metal Kubernetes clusters deployed on Canonical MAAS.
-To learn how to configure MAAS and create MAAS clusters in Palette, refer to the Install and Manage MAAS Gateway guide.
+To learn how to configure MAAS and create MAAS clusters in Palette, refer to the Deploy to MAAS guide.

 VMs with Persistent Volume Claim (PVC) must have a StorageClass that supports

-RWX) access mode for seamless live migration to a different node - either when triggered manually or during a Kubernetes upgrades.caution
+RWX) access mode for seamless live migration to a different node - either when triggered manually or during a Kubernetes upgrades.warning

 In environments that use nested virtualization, where VMs operate inside of VMs due to lack of hardware to host VMs, it is technically possible to operate VMs in Kubernetes by setting the KubeVirt resource

 useEmulationto true.
 However, we do not recommend this approach.

 To get started, review Virtual Machine Orchestrator Pack to learn about its components.